 Clever Use of Embroidery Makes The Most of This Novelty Fabric

-Lazies, This is one of the most delightful uses of a novelty print that I’ve seen on one of my bag designs.
-Sabra Rounds, of FabricLovers.com, came up with a clever use of embroidery to make the most of this fun fabric on our Gracie Handbag design.
+Lazies, Novelty fabric might not seem like it would make a refined purse or tote bag.
+However, this novelty print is elevated to a more sophisticated finish with the addition of a simple embroidery element.
+This is one of the most delightful uses of a novelty print that I’ve seen on one of my bag designs.
+Sabra Rounds came up with a clever use of embroidery to make the most of this fun fabric on our popular Gracie Handbag sewing pattern.

 Gracie Handbag (LGD118) made with Route 66 fabric.